GramAddict/docs/configuration.md

 ## Comments
 In order to comment post, you also have to set your comments_list.txt which is located inside the folder with your nickname.
 Every username has its own comments_list.txt file.
 I've divided that file into 3 sections: %PHOTO, %VIDEO and %CAROUSEL.
 The reason for that is to allow you to have 3 different types of comments in relation to what you're effectively commenting.
 A lot of time other bots commented on my videos with "nice photo!".
 In this way you will be less detectable.
-I also made it possibile to use emoji [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/).
+I also made it possibile to use emoji [look here for emoji list supported.](https://www.webfx.com/tools/emoji-cheat-sheet/).
+From version 2.7.0 comments support spintax!

 For example:
 ```